search close

 --from-literal=secretaccesskey=abcdefg_hijklmn_opqrstuvwxy_z0123456789ABCD

 For added security, we recommended the sigsci-agent container be executed with the root filesystem mounted as read only.
-However, the agent still needs to write some temporary files such as the socket file for RPC communication and some periodically updated files such as GeoIP data.
+However, the agent still needs to write some temporary files such as the socket file for RPC communication and some periodically updated files such as geolocation data.

 To accomplish this with a read only root filesystem, there needs to be a writeable volume mounted.
 This writeable volume can also be shared to expose the RPC socket file to other containers in the same pod.